-Due to the unpopularity of workplace screening, the draft 2021 EEOC rules limiting incentives for participation programs to “de minimis” could mean the end of those programs.
+Due to the unpopularity of workplace screening (according to WillisTowersWatson, below), the draft 2021 EEOC rules limiting incentives for participation programs to “de minimis” could mean the end of those programs.
 Unlike Quizzify, which usually gets great participation with modest incentives, most employees won’t submit to screenings and health risk assessments for less than $100.
 It is not clear whether the limit will even be that high.
 The IRS “de minimis” limit is much lower.

 For employees who are covered by your group health plan, the opposite is the case for outcomes-based programs, whether activity-based or clinical.
 Once the new rules are official, you can make employees pay up to 30% of the total spend if they don’t lose enough weight, for example.
 The unfortunate thing about outcomes-based programs is that almost none of them work.
 US Preventive Medicine is the only one to achieve validation through the Validation Institute for its outcomes.
 Others have been noted for the opposite – harming employees, fabricating outcomes, and causing weight gain (on the vendor’s own employees, in addition to their customer’s).